|Producers||RaMell Ross, Joslyn Barnes, Su Kim|

 About The Team

-RaMell Ross (Director and Editor) received a BA in English and Sociology from Georgetown University and an MFA from the Rhode Island School of Design.
-His photographs have been exhibited in the U.S. and internationally, and published in outlets such as the New York Times, the Washington Post and Oxford American while his writing has appeared in the New York Times, Huffington Post, and ESPN.
-In 2015, he was part of Filmmaker Magazine’s “25 New Faces of Independent Film” and was a Sundance Institute New Frontier Artist in Residence in the MIT Media Lab.
-In 2016 he was a finalist for the Aperture Portfolio Prize, winner of an Arron Siskind Individual Photographer’s Fellowship Grant and Sundance Art of Nonfiction Fellow.
-RaMell is currently a Professor of Practice in Brown University’s Visual Arts Department.
-Hale County This Morning, This Evening is RaMell’s first feature film.
+RaMell Ross (Writer / Director, Producer, Cinematographer, Editor) earned a BA in both English and Sociology from Georgetown University and an MFA from the Rhode Island School of Design.
+His photographs have been exhibited internationally and his writing has appeared in outlets including the New York Times and Walker Arts Center.
+He was part of Filmmaker Magazine’s “25 New Faces of Independent Film” in 2015, and a New Frontier Artist in Residence in the MIT Media Lab.
+In 2016, he was a finalist for the Aperture Portfolio Prize, winner of an Arron Siskind Individual Photographer’s Fellowship Grant and Sundance Art of Nonfiction Fellow.
+In 2017, he was selected for Rhode Island Foundation MacColl Johnson Artist Fellowship.
+RaMell is currently a faculty member of Brown University’s Visual Arts Department.
+Hale County, This Morning This Evening is his first feature documentary.

 Maya Krinsky (Co-Writer) is an artist and educator.
 She has an MFA from Rhode Island School of Design and a BA from Bard College, and attended the Whitney Museum’s Independent Study Program.
 Krinsky has exhibited internationally, including the Cairo Video Festival, where her short piece “English Lessons” screened at the Gezira Art Center.
 In 2017 she exhibited several projects funded by the Andy Warhol Foundation at Yeah Maybe in Minneapolis, Minnesota, She teaches studio and seminar courses at RISD and has worked for many years as an English language instructor for immigrants and international students, experience that informs her focus on language and translation.